karaoc/dayz.test/[Server-Hosting]-Setting-up-the-server.md

 #### BattlEye initialization failed

-The battle eye dll is missing from the battle eye folder of your server profile.
+The battlEye dll is missing from the battlEye folder of your server profile (also known as "config" or "sc").
 A copy paste of this missing dll should do the job in most cases.

 #### !!!
 String CORRUPTED - FIX OnStoreLoad() !!!